quasifu/quantic-test-course/README.md

 The app's backend was originally created using [django](https://www.djangoproject.com/) and the [django REST framework](https://www.django-rest-framework.org/).
 For more information, read [here](https://stackabuse.com/creating-a-rest-api-with-django-rest-framework/).

 The backend requires [Python 3.8](https://www.python.org/downloads/).
-To make sure this is what your machine is working with, we recommend using this [Python Version Manager](https://realpython.com/intro-to-pyenv/).
+To make sure this is what your machine is working with, we recommend using this [Python version manager](https://realpython.com/intro-to-pyenv/).

 ### Frontend